Do you remember the times when you’re faced with decisions, and you know what’s the right decision to make, yet you still choose the unfavorable one?

 - A limited resource capable of being depleted.

-Here are 7 tips to maximize your willpower:
+Here are some tips to help you maximize your willpower:

 1. Set Clear Goals